 Poor Visual Design

 A cluttered or poorly designed traction slide can diminish the impact of your data.
-Avoid using hard-to-read fonts, chaotic layouts, or overwhelming colors.
+Avoid using hard-to-read fonts, chaotic layouts, or overwhelming colours.
 Instead, ensure that your visuals are clean, professional, and easy to interpret, so the investors can quickly grasp your progress and potential.

 Examples of Effective Traction Slides